andgineer/allure-report/README.md

     . ./activate.sh

-For formatting and linting install pre-commit hooks:
+For formatting and linting, install pre-commit hooks:

     pre-commit install

-Tests uses local docker-compose to run the action.
+Tests use local docker-compose to run the action.
-It sets env vars like in Github action environment (from `tests/resources/.env` file)
+It sets env vars like in the GitHub Actions environment (from `tests/resources/.env` file)

     python -m pytest tests/

-You can run the action in the Docker locally with:
+You can run the action locally in Docker with:

     inv run
     inv logs

-for experiments inside the container use:
+For experiments inside the container use:

     inv container

-All the commands
+All available commands:

     inv --list